Stat184-Fall2025/Sec3_FP_ArhaanKeshwani_KevinPoonthanomsook/README.md

 This repo examines professional Rocket League players’ in-game stats and compares them with their earnings to identify performance trends.

-Write a 1-2 sentences that quickly and clearly convey what your repo is for.

 ## Overview
 This project analyzes in-game stats of professional Rocket League players alongside their tournament earnings to investigate how measurable stats relate to success measured through earnings.
 The goal is to uncover trends, correlations, and predictors of earnings, providing insights for esports analysts, and fans interested in understanding what performance factors "matter most" at a pro level.

-Expand on those introductory sentences with a brief but informative description of your project's purpose and goals.
-This section should help visitors decide whether they should dig deeper into your repo/project.

 ### Interesting Insight (Optional)